TrackerJack/TrackerJack/docs/source/panel_options.rst

     .. image:: images/AEPanelJSON.png
         :alt: JSON Tab

 After exporting the JSON file the JSON tab displays the generated JSON data.
-You can copy and paste into a text editor or use the 'Save JSON File' button if the export didn't complete writing to a file.
+You can copy and paste into a text editor or use the **Save JSON File** button if the export didn't complete writing to a file.
 You can also edit the data in this box before saving.

 Settings Tab
 _________________